LL782/laurence-lord/README.md

     I'm not showing off but I'm not hiding anything

-    You can clone the repo and `npm i` and `npm run develop` and have a copy of this running at your own http://localhost:8000!
+    You can clone the repo, `npm i`, `npm run develop` and have this running at http://localhost:8000

 4.  **More me**